ParinyaPersonal/controls-scoreboard-bedrock/README.md

 ```

 ## License
-This code is provided under the MIT License.
-You are free to use and modify it as needed for your projects.
-See the [LICENSE](LICENSE) file for more information.
+This code is open-source and available under the Apache-2.0 license.

+Feel free to use and modify it according to your needs.
+If you have any questions or encounter issues, please create an issue on the GitHub repository or contact the author for support.